helium/HIP/0023-decouple-consensus-from-gateways.md

 cloud / distributed consensus would cause less of these problems to occur.

 It should also be considered that there are potential economic implications to this change, as well.
-HIP 16 implementing random consensus selection appears to be widely popular within the community due to more equity of opportunity and more widely distributed rewards.
+HIP-16 implementing random consensus selection appears to be widely popular within the community due to more equity of opportunity and more widely distributed rewards.
 Among these considerations are lone wolves, who rightfully have concerns about any changes that would result in them being at an inherent disadvantage.
-A successful implementation of these changes to consensus should ensure that these concerns are considered and that consensus group election considerations do not adversely effect the changes implemented successfully in HIP 16.
+A successful implementation of these changes to consensus should ensure that these concerns are considered and that consensus group election considerations do not adversely effect the changes implemented successfully in HIP-16.

 Fundamentally, success should be tightly-coupled with roughly the same metrics that this HIP proposes validator pools are judged by.
 Some potential metrics to collect/report on: